GiggleLiu/viznet/docs/tutorials.rst

 .. image:: images/lines.png
     :align: center

+In this example, the :class:`CLinkBrush` instances use the roundness of `0.2` (default is `0`) to round the turning points, while the grow directions of lines are controled by offsets.

 Also, you can set color and width of your line for this :class:`EdgeBrush` by passing arguments into construction method.

-:obj:`ds.ax` is nothing but a :obj:`matplotlib.Axes` instance, use `plt.gca()` by default.
-Now, your canvas looks like

 .. image:: images/fig0.png
     :align: center